The two types of errors that can be made in a hypothesis testing are described: type I (false positive) and type II (false negative).

 In this difficult and crucial decision, we can blunder in two elegant ways:

-- Rejecting the null hypothesis when it’s actually true (type 1 error).
+- Rejecting the null hypothesis when it’s actually true (type I error).

-Do not get a statistically significant p value and not to be able to reject H0 when it’s actually false (type 2 error).
+- Do not get a statistically significant p value and not to be able to reject H0 when it’s actually false (type II error).

 And is it good or bad to reject the null hypothesis?.
 It depends.
 To know what p gives us in a particular situation we’ll have to consider it together with its confidence interval and the specific clinical setting because, incredibly enough, non-significant results from the statistical point t of view may have a much greater clinical impact that others that are statistically significant.
 But that’s another story…